giturra/giturra.github.io/docs/index.md

 Hello!

 I am Gabriel, and I hold a Master's degree in Computer Science from the [Department of Computer Science](https://www.dcc.uchile.cl/) at the University of Chile.
-My thesis focused on the study and implementation of incremental text representation under the supervision of Professor [Felipe Bravo-Marquez](https://felipebravom.com).
+My thesis focused on the study and implementation of incremental text representations under the supervision of Professor [Felipe Bravo-Marquez](https://felipebravom.com).

-I work as a part-time professor for the Data Science Laboratory course at the University of Chile.
-Additionally, I am an active member of the [ReLeLa](https://relela.com/) research group at DCC UChile.
+Currently, I am working as a Machine Learning Engineer at Replai SpA, a Chilean startup that seeks to revolutionize the way meta-search engines work in specific domains, including law and healthcare.
 My research interests encompass Natural Language Processing, Large Language Models, and Data Streams.

 In my leisure time, I engage in physical exercise, especially biking, and I satisfy my curiosity by exploring new subjects through books and videos